Find Grad Schools

 Types of HR Specialist Jobs

-There were about 547,800 jobs for Human Resources Specialist in 2016 (in the United States).
+In 2016, there was an estimated number of 547,800 jobs in the United States for Human Resources Specialist.
 New jobs are being produced at a rate of 7.1% which is above the national average.
 The Bureau of Labor Statistics predicts 38,900 new jobs for Human Resources Specialist by 2026.
 The BLS estimates 57,600 yearly job openings in this field.

 undefined